JerryMcCullough/tidy_data/README.md

 ##Instructions

  R must be installed on the computer that will run the run_analysis() script.
+ R version 3.0.3 (Warm Puppy) was used for this study.

 * Step 1.
 Download and unzip
   * Download the original study data [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)